skyybrew/wiiu-hbguide/docs/Riiconnect24vWii.md

 3. Press 2 to select "Wii U vWii"
 4. Press 1 to select "Install RiiConnect24"
 5. Press 1 to select "Express (Recommended)
-6. Select the region of your wii u
+6. Select the region of your WiiU
 7. You may have an option to install additional channels.
 If you would like to install them, press the numbers linked to those options
 8. Insert your SD card into your computer
 9. Select 1 to start patching